Quick Links

 • to enable children to know about the location of the world’s continents, countries, cities, seas and oceans.

-• to develop in children the skills of interpreting a range of sources of geographical information, including maps, globes, atlases, aerial photographs.
+• to develop children’s skills of interpreting a range of sources of geographical information, including maps, globes, atlases, aerial photographs.

-• to help children understand how the human and physical features of a place shapes it location and can change over time
+• to help children understand how the human and physical features of a place shapes its location and can change over time.

 • to provide opportunities to write geographically to answer a line of enquiry or recall what they have learnt.